planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

 Google Earth has the ability to draw extruded features.
-This is a technical way of saying that it can draw features with “height” such that they appear floating in the air above the globe as opposed to “clamped” to it.
+This is a technical way of saying that it can draw features with "height" such that they appear floating in the air above the globe as opposed to "clamped" to it.

 GeoServer can send information to Google Earth on how to draw extrudes based on a template saved in the GeoServer data directory.